 Flying with Ryanair, Liverpool John Lennon Airport can get you over to Dublin faster than you can say "céad míle fáilte".
-As Ireland’s capital city, Dublin is the perfect choice for a city break, giving you the opportunity to immerse yourself in its vibrant culture.
-With a 45 minute journey time, there’s no excuse not to book your flight today.
+As The Republic of Ireland’s capital city, Dublin is the perfect choice for a city break, giving you the opportunity to immerse yourself in its vibrant culture.
+With a 45 minute journey time, there’s no excuse not to book your cheap flights to Dublin today.

 Why you should go

 So, what’s all the fuss about?
 Well take it from us, Dublin is a must-see destination which has much more going for it than being U2’s motherland.
 With buildings dating all the way back to 988 AD, the city is rich with both history and character, not to mention the old-fashioned pubs that are dotted across the city.

 Dublin also has more green space per square kilometre than any other capital city in Europe, so for those who love the fresh air in their lungs, we’d suggest a visit to Phoenix Park.
 At 1,750 acres, this stunning outdoor space has got plenty of state buildings as well as Dublin Zoo to keep you entertained.
 For those with a keen eye for architecture, make sure the picturesque Trinity College and opulent Saint Patrick’s Cathedral is on your Dublin itinerary, as well as an inside look of Kilmainham Gaol.